 I *need* to fuel this fire, because it’s what keeps me going.
 My little spark has simmered since I was 6, determined to climb the tree with the boys who dared me I couldn’t.
 (Let’s gloss over me falling out of that particular tree, okay?)

 Some people are driven to nurture, to heal and listen, to comfort and support.
 Others are pulled to fight, to be fierce and to speak out for those who can’t, or to teach those people how to find their voice.

 I’m a cheerleader and teacher, fuelled by a fire I can sense in others, able to bridge the gap between those dreams of our true potential with the practical, evidence-based tools of action.

 (If you’re new here, my cat is called Ember.
 She is fierce, and only attacked me once in self-defence while we tried to bathe her in deflea shampoo.)

 So I knew that my pull, my drive, came from a raging fire of inner strength: fed by novels of warrior women and the resilience of people I knew.
 The sense of injustice only fuels it, and I find my voice shouting above the chaos that I can see the bridge out of this muddle.

 I didn’t know what my future would look like, but I knew that strength, our own power to define our life, and a key understanding of melding various tools to craft a system which works for you, was the key puzzle piece.

 If you’re struggling to find your little embers to spark, start with a reflection of the recurring phoenix in your life.

-– What has consistently lit you up throughout your life; the one hobby that you keep returning to?
+– Think about what has consistently lit you up throughout your life; the one hobby that you keep returning to?

-– What actions or behaviours refill your well?
+– Ask yourself what actions or behaviours refill your well?

 – What makes you feel alive, and why does that matter to you?